IDEA: An Inverse Domain Expert Adaptation Based Active DNN IP Protection Method: The Proposed Method

 \endgroup

 (3) To ensure that input samples from different domains also share low MI in the latent space in the student model, contrastive representation distillation (CRD)~\cite{tian2019contrastive} loss is incorporated.
-Given a tuple of teacher and student representations $(f^l_T(x_a),f^l_S(x_b))$, where $x_a$ and $x_b$ are two random images sampled from $\mathcal{W}$.
-It is a \textit{positive} pair if the two inputs are from the same domain (e.g., $x_a \sim \mathcal{A}_j$ and $x_b \sim \mathcal{A}_j$).
-Conversely, it is a \textit{negative} pair if the two inputs are sourced from different domains (e.g., $x_a \sim \mathcal{A}_j$ and $x_b \sim \mathcal{B}$).
-Let $q(f^l_T,f^l_S|d=1)$ and $q(f^l_T,f^l_S|d=0)$ denote the joint distributions for \textit{positive} and \textit{negative} pairs, respectively.
+Given a tuple of teacher and student representations $(f_l^T(x_a),f_l^S(x_b))$, where $x_a$ and $x_b$ are two random images sampled from $\mathcal{W}$.
+It is a \textit{positive} pair if the two inputs are from the same domain (e.g., $x_a \sim \mathcal{A}$ and $x_b \sim \mathcal{A}$).
+Conversely, it is a \textit{negative} pair if the two inputs are sourced from different domains (e.g., $x_a \sim \mathcal{A}$ and $x_b \sim \mathcal{B}$).
+Let $q_1$ and $q_0$ denote the joint distributions for \textit{positive} and \textit{negative} pairs, respectively.
 The CRD loss is given by: \begingroup

-\endgroup where $h^l(\cdot,\cdot)$ denotes a critic to determine if the two representations are positively paired, and whose parameters can be optimized in parallel with $\mathcal{L}_\text{crd}$.
+\endgroup where $h_l(\cdot,\cdot)$ denotes a critic to determine if the two representations are positively paired, and whose parameters can be optimized in parallel with $\mathcal{L}_\text{crd}$.
 We provide one \textit{positive} pair for every $N_\text{neg}$ \textit{negative} pairs during training, with the aim to pull the \textit{positive} pairs closer and push the \textit{negative} pairs apart.

-The protected model $f_{\theta^p_j}(\cdot)$ has similar performance as the MoE model $\mathcal{M}_j(\cdot)$, but the functionalities and hidden-layer behaviors of the three experts have been indistinguishably blent into a coherent network, making it infeasible for the adversary to extract the real expert model.
-The algorithm for generating the $M$ encoded models $\{f_{\theta^p_j}(\cdot), k_j\}_{j=1}^M$ is depicted in Algorithm~\ref{alg:generation}.
+The protected model $f^\prime$ has similar performance as the MoE model $\mathcal{M}$, but the functionalities and hidden-layer behaviors of the three experts have been \textbf{indistinguishably} blent into a coherent network, making it infeasible for the adversary to extract the real expert.
+The algorithm for generating $M$ model-key pairs is depicted in Algorithm~\ref{alg:generation}.